 R v City of Sunderland ex parte Beresford

 Key issues: This case considered the meaning of the phrase ‘as of right’.
 The encouragement of the use of the land by the provision of benches and regular cutting of the grass reinforced, rather than undermined, the impression that local people were using the area ‘as of right’.
-[Overturned by Barkas]
+[Partly overturned by the Supreme Court in the Helredale playing field case 2014]

 Widmer Farm, Hazlemere